CAC Reader Not Working on Windows 11 — Fix

 - Click Close, then OK.

 One thing I learned the hard way — don’t delete the DoD root certificates from the Trusted Root Certification Authorities tab.
 Those are required for the whole chain to validate.
 Only remove personal and expired entries.
+Everything else, leave alone.

 Windows 11 Update Issues

-In February 2025, Microsoft pushed cumulative update KB5051987 for Windows 11 24H2, and a separate update under KB5051989 for Windows 11 23H2.
+In February 2025, Microsoft pushed cumulative update KB5051987 for Windows 11 24H2 and a separate update under KB5051989 for Windows 11 23H2.
 Both caused smart card authentication failures on domain-joined machines — which covers almost every government and military workstation in existence.
 The failure mode was specific: the PIN prompt would appear, you’d enter your PIN correctly, and then authentication would fail with a generic “the credentials supplied were not sufficient” error or just spin indefinitely.

 Checking if This Update Is the Cause